top of page

 Meet The Team

-Hi, we’re Shy and Lauren, Co-Founders of Young Black Psych.
+Hi, we're the Co-Founders of Young Black Psych.

 Hover over our pictures to get to know us a little more.